veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/openid-authentication.md

 ![Admin Navigation]({{< siteurl >}}images/openid/admin.png)

-Under the **Admin** page, we want to add a **New Group**. **The Group Name will be the name of the group you created within Keycloak.**
+Under the **Admin** page, we want to add a **New Group**. **The Group Name will be the name of the group you created within Keycloak.** -->

-{{< hint info >}}
-Not using Keycloak?
-No problem!
-For example in [CyberArk's Idaptive](https://www.cyberark.com/resources/videos/idaptive-product-overview), you need to create an `OpenID Connect` Web App, assign your user under Permissions, and then `setClaim('groups', 'sso-user-group');` under Tokens > Custom Logic.
-Once set up, you configure the controller to use `ANKA_OIDC_PROVIDER_URL="{OpenID Connect Issuer URL}"` and `export ANKA_OIDC_CLIENT_ID="{OpenID Connect Client ID}"`.
-At this point, you'd add `sso-user-group` under the Controller's `/admin/ui` permissions management panel (using the root token/user) and assign the proper permissions users of the web app can use.
-We recommend contacting your local IT team to help determining exactly what you'll need to configure this with your company's preferred tools.
-{{< /hint >}}

 ## Managing User/Group Permissions (Authorization)

-Once user, group, and roles are created and assigned to each other, you can then add the exact role name from your keycloak (or other authorization server software) to the controller's permission management panel.
+You can then add the exact `groups` claim name from your SSO provider (or other authorization server software) to the controller's permission management panel.
 This gives any users associated to the group in that cloud permission group the specific permissions to the API and even controller UI.

 {{< include file="_partials/Anka Build Cloud/_managing-permissions.md" >}}

 Once you've added all of the proper permissions, you can now go back to the main Controller page and log out of the superuser.
-You can now choose **Login with Keycloak**, which will redirect you to your Keycloak to have you log in with the user you created earlier in this guide.
+You can now choose **Login with Okta SSO**, which will redirect you to your Okta to have you log in with your user.
 You will then be taken to the Controller UI and be logged in as that user.